On the sports page, 20 years ago ...

-Sunshine and a few clouds.
-High 54F.
-Winds SE at 15 to 25 mph.
-Higher wind gusts possible..
+A mix of clouds and sun.
+Gusty winds diminishing during the afternoon.
+High 53F.
+Winds W at 20 to 30 mph..

-Becoming partly cloudy and windy.
-Low 46F.
-Winds S at 20 to 30 mph.
-Higher wind gusts possible.
+Mostly cloudy skies.
+Low 33F.
+Winds NNE at 5 to 10 mph.

 {{description}}